Size versus truthfulness in the House Allocation problem: Introduction

-\begin{enumerate} \item By extending RSDM to the case of preference lists with ties, we give a universally truthful randomized mechanism\footnote{A randomized mechanism is universally truthful if it is a probability distribution over truthful deterministic mechanisms.
-This is the strongest known notion of truthfulness for randomized mechanisms.} for finding a Pareto optimal matching that has an approximation ratio of $\frac{e}{e-1}$ with respect to the size of a maximum cardinality Pareto optimal matching. \item We give a lower bound of $\frac{18}{13}$ on the approximation ratio of any universally truthful Pareto optimal mechanism in settings with strict preferences.
-If the mechanism must additionally be non-bossy \footnote{A deterministic mechanism in settings with strict preferences is non-bossy if no agent can misreport his preferences in such a way that his allocation is not changed but the allocation of some other agent is changed.}, we observe that \cite{Ba13} implies an improved lower bound of $\frac{e}{e-1}$.
-This lower bound is tight given that the classical RSDM mechanism for strict preferences is non-bossy. \item We extend RSDM to the setting where agents have priorities (weights) and our goal is to find a maximum weight (as opposed to maximum cardinality) Pareto optimal matching.
-Our mechanism is universally truthful and guarantees a $\frac{e}{e-1}$-approximation with respect to the weight of a maximum weight Pareto optimal matching. \item We finally observe that our problem has an ``online" or sequential flavour similar to secretary problems\footnote{In the secretary problem, an administrator is willing to hire the best secretary out of $n$ rankable applicants for a position.
+\begin{enumerate} \item By extending RSDM to the case of preference lists with ties, we give a universally truthful randomised mechanism\footnote{A randomised mechanism is universally truthful if it is a probability distribution over truthful deterministic mechanisms.
+This is the strongest known notion of truthfulness for randomised mechanisms.} for finding a Pareto optimal matching that has an approximation ratio of $\frac{e}{e-1}$ with respect to the size of a maximum cardinality Pareto optimal matching. \item We give a lower bound of $\frac{18}{13}$ on the approximation ratio of any universally truthful Pareto optimal mechanism in settings with strict preferences.
+If the mechanism must additionally be non-bossy, \piotr{with an additional technical assumption}\footnote{A deterministic mechanism in settings with strict preferences is non-bossy if no agent can misreport his preferences in such a way that his allocation is not changed but the allocation of some other agent is changed. \piotr{This additional assumption restricts the class to randomised mechanisms that are symmetrizations of truthful, Pareto optimal and non-bossy mechanisms, see Section 6 for details.}}, we observe that \cite{Ba18} implies an improved lower bound of $\frac{e}{e-1}$.
+This lower bound is tight since the classical RSDM mechanism for strict preferences is non-bossy. \item We extend RSDM to the setting where agents have priorities (weights) and our goal is to find a maximum weight (as opposed to maximum cardinality) Pareto optimal matching.
+Our mechanism is universally truthful and guarantees a $\frac{e}{e-1}$-approximation with respect to the weight of a maximum weight Pareto optimal matching. \item We finally observe that our problem has an ``online'' or sequential flavour similar to secretary problems\footnote{In the secretary problem, an administrator is willing to hire the best secretary out of $n$ rankable applicants for a position.
 The applicants are interviewed one-by-one in random order.
 A decision about each particular applicant is to be made immediately after the interview.
 Once rejected, an applicant cannot be recalled.
 During the interview, the administrator can rank the applicant among all applicants interviewed so far, but is unaware of the quality of yet unseen applicants.
-The question is about the optimal strategy to maximize the probability of selecting the best applicant.}.
+The question is about the optimal strategy to maximise the probability of selecting the best applicant.}.
 Given this interpretation, we prove that our mechanism uses the best random strategy of interviewing the applicants in the sense that any other strategy would lead to an approximation ratio worse than $\frac{e}{e-1}$ (see also below under related work). \end{enumerate}